edgelesssys/contrast/CONTRIBUTING.md

 This will build, containerize and push all relevant components.
 Ensure the pushed container images are accessible to your cluster.
-The manifest will the be generated (`nunki generate`).
+The manifest will the be generated (`contrast generate`).

 Further the flow will deploy the selected deployment and wait for components to come up.
-The manifest will automatically be set (`nunki set`) and the Coordinator will will be verified (`nunki verify`).
+The manifest will automatically be set (`contrast set`) and the Coordinator will will be verified (`contrast verify`).
 The flow will also wait for the workload to get ready.

 This target is idempotent and will delete an existing deployment before re-deploying.